clydebuilt1974/TryHackMe/Junior Penetration Tester/Burp Suite/The Basics.md

     * Unrestricted access to add new extensions for greater functionality.
     * Access to the Burp Suite Collaborator (effectively providing a unique request catcher self-hosted or running on a Portswigger-owned server).
   * Highly potent tool, making it a preferred choice for professionals in the field.
-* Burp Suite Enterprise, in contrast to the community and professional editions, is primarily utilised for continuous scanning.
+* Burp Suite Enterprise in contrast to the community and professional editions is primarily utilised for continuous scanning.
-  * It features an automated scanner that periodically scans web applications for vulnerabilities, similar to how tools like Nessus perform automated infrastructure scanning.
+  * Features an automated scanner that periodically scans web applications for vulnerabilities, similar to how tools like Nessus perform automated infrastructure scanning.
-  * Unlike the other editions, which allow manual attacks from a local machine, Burp Suite Enterprise resides on a server and constantly scans the target web applications for potential vulnerabilities.
+  * Unlike the other editions, Burp Suite Enterprise resides on a server and constantly scans the target web applications for potential vulnerabilities.
 ## Features of Burp Suite Community Edition
 ### Proxy
 * Enables interception and modification of requests and responses while interacting with web applications.
 ### Repeater
 * Allows for capturing, modifying, and resending the same request multiple times.
-* This functionality is particularly useful when crafting payloads through trial and error (e.g., in SQLi - Structured Query Language Injection) or testing the functionality of an endpoint for vulnerabilities.
+* Functionality is particularly useful when crafting payloads through trial and error (e.g., in SQLi - Structured Query Language Injection) or testing the functionality of an endpoint for vulnerabilities.
 ### Intruder
-* Despite rate limitations in Burp Suite Community, Intruder allows for spraying endpoints with requests.
+* Allows for spraying endpoints with requests despite rate limitations.
 * Commonly utilised for brute-force attacks or fuzzing endpoints.
 ### Decoder
 * Offers a valuable service for data transformation.